Learn the basic rules and structure of nurse’s notes

 Rule # 2 Critically think if you need a note

 It seems simple but lot’s of people miss this point.
-Before you rush and write a note, do a back track of the situation and evaluate why you would a need for a note in the first place.
+Before you rush and write a note, do a back track of the situation and evaluate why there is need for a note in the first place.
 Look at the whole picture:

 - Level of importance

 - What can be omitted / what cannot

 - What is the focus of this note

 Think before you write.
 Nursing documentation cannot be erased.
 If you make a mistake or forget something you can always write a late entry.
 But you can never delete a note from the records.
 The more complex a situation, the more you should think before you write.
 If in doubt ask another nurse or your DON before you start and close the note.

 Sometimes you deliberately omit writing a note.
 You should critically think and prioritize what needs to be documented.
 Remember, you are the nurse in charge.
 Use your own judgment.
 You have to protect yourself, protect your employer and protect your patients.

 Rule # 3 Keep time and date records